tattle-made/Uli/machine-learning/docs/femtech-quarter-1.md

 While the manual process is useful when discovering patterns and nuances in new data, for capturing already established categories, we can consider using LLMs to assist our team members.

 ### Conceptualize Metrics
-We are currently tracking F1 macro as the primary metric to account for performance across abuse categories.
+We are currently tracking Accuracy and F1 macro as the primary metric to account for performance across abuse categories.
 In addition, we plan to track per-class F1 and performance delta against the static benchmark to identify regressions and understand whether model improvements generalize to newly emerging patterns.